VincentSheehan22/UCDPA_vincentsheehan/README.md

     index         Player S/C Pos    GP    G     A     P  +/-  PIM  P/GP  EVG   EVP  PPG  PPP  SHG  SHP  OTG  GWG     S    S% 0      0  Wayne Gretzky   L   C  1487  894  1963  2857  520  577  1.92  617  1818  204  890   73  149    2   91  5088  17.6
 ```

+The player with the highest shooting percentage is taken as the player with the highest shooting percentage having a minimum
+of 100 shots taken, as multiple players have 1 shot and 1 goal in few games played.
+This is calculated as follows:

+The player with minimum +/- of -257 is also returned, as being a notable value. +/- represents a player's presence on
+the ice at the time of goals for (+) and goals against (-).
+A positive +/- value indicates a player is present mostly
+for goals for, whereas a negative score indicates a player is present mostly for goals against. +/- is cumulative over
+games played.
+A negative +/- may infer a player has defensive limitations, while also not contributing offensively.

 Pandas `loc()` function used to extract other noteworthy players by name (stored in list as strings).
 ```Python